Elvis Andrus Player Props: White Sox vs. Rays

 - The pitching staff for the Rays has a collective nine K/9, which ranks 14th in the league.

-- The Rays have the first-ranked team ERA across all league pitching staffs (2.83).
+- The Rays have a 2.80 team ERA that ranks first across all MLB pitching staffs.

-- Rays pitchers combine to allow the fewest home runs in baseball (15 total, 0.6 per game).
+- The Rays surrender the first-fewest home runs in baseball (17 total, 0.6 per game).

-- Eflin gets the start for the Rays, his fourth of the season.
-He is 3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched.
+- Faucher makes the start for the Rays, his fourth of the season.
+He is 0-1 with a 5.68 ERA and 10 strikeouts in 12 2/3 innings pitched.

-- In his most recent appearance on Sunday against the Chicago White Sox, the righty threw five innings, allowing one earned run while surrendering three hits.
+- The right-hander's last time out was on Wednesday against the Houston Astros, when he went two innings, surrendering one earned run while giving up only one hit.

-- In three games this season, the 29-year-old has put up an ERA of 2.81, with 9 strikeouts per nine innings.
-Opponents are batting .242 against him.
+- In seven games this season, the 27-year-old has amassed an ERA of 5.68, with 7.1 strikeouts per nine innings.
+Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.